rahee15/RedisCLI/README.md

 #RedisCLI

-This JAVA project describes working of GET,SET,EXPIRE,ZADD,ZRANK,ZRANGE commands of RedisCLI.
+This JAVA project describes working of GET,SET,EXPIRE,ZADD,ZRANK,ZRANGE commands of RedisCLI.For deep understanding of the working of commands run these commands on redisCLI.

 #Project Run
 1) Clone or download the repository